UA-ResearchComputing-HPC/hpc-documentation/docs/software/overview/index.md

 ## Overview

+???+ warning "Module availability"
+    Software modules are not available on the login nodes.
+To access them, you will need to connect to a compute node either via an interactive session or batch job.

 Our HPC systems support over 100 software applications.
 The first thing to know is that the compute nodes on each cluster are where you use and manage software.
-The operating system image on each node is the same for all three clusters.
-And the filesystems are mounted to them all, so the available software looks the same and your data is equally accessible.

 The software is available in three different ways: